icopy-site/awesome/docs/awesome/awesome-scala.md

 * **[BigDL ★ 1662 ⧗ 0](https://github.com/intel-analytics/BigDL)** - BigDL is a distributed deep learning library for Apache Spark.
 * **[Breeze ★ 2028 ⧗ 0](https://github.com/scalanlp/breeze)** - Breeze is a numerical processing library for Scala.
 * [Chalk ★ 231 ⧗ 6](https://github.com/scalanlp/chalk) - Chalk is a natural language processing library.
+* [Clustering4Ever ★ 50](https://github.com/Clustering4Ever/Clustering4Ever) Scala and Spark API to benchmark and analyse clustering algorithms on any vectorization you can generate
 * [FACTORIE ★ 486 ⧗ 7](https://github.com/factorie/factorie) - A toolkit for deployable probabilistic modeling, implemented as a software library in Scala.
 * [Figaro ★ 461 ⧗ 0](https://github.com/p2t2/figaro) - Figaro is a probabilistic programming language that supports development of very rich probabilistic models.
 * [Libra ★ 142](https://github.com/to-ithaca/libra) - Libra is a dimensional analysis library based on shapeless, spire and singleton-ops.
 It contains out of the box support for SI units for all numeric types.
+* [LoMRF ★ 55](https://github.com/anskarl/LoMRF) - An open-source implementation of Markov Logic Networks in Scala
 * [MGO ★ 37 ⧗ 55](https://github.com/openmole/mgo) - Modular multi-objective evolutionary algorithm optimization library enforcing immutability.
 * [MLLib](https://spark.apache.org/mllib/) - Machine Learning framework for Spark
 * [ND4S ★ 201 ⧗ 0](https://github.com/deeplearning4j/nd4s) - N-Dimensional arrays and linear algebra for Scala with an API similar to Numpy.
 ND4S is a scala wrapper around [ND4J](http://nd4j.org/).
 * [Numsca ★ 8 ⧗ 0](https://github.com/botkop/numsca) - Numsca is Numpy for Scala.
 * [OpenMOLE ★ 65 ⧗ 5](https://github.com/openmole/openmole) - OpenMOLE (Open MOdeL Experiment) is a workflow engine designed to leverage the computing power of distributed execution environments for naturally parallel processes.
+* [Optimus * 96](https://github.com/vagmcs/Optimus) Optimus is a library for Linear and Quadratic mathematical optimization written in Scala programming language.
 * [OscaR](https://bitbucket.org/oscarlib/oscar/wiki/Home) - a Scala toolkit for solving Operations Research problems
 * [Persist-Units ★ 9 ⧗ 40](https://github.com/nestorpersist/units) - Type check units of measure in Scala.
 * **[PredictionIO ★ 10105 ⧗ 0](https://github.com/PredictionIO/PredictionIO)** - machine learning server for developers and data scientists.
 Built on Apache Spark, HBase and Spray